appcanary/blog/source/articles/2016-06-25-encrypt-or-compress.html.markdown

 Take a second and think about it.

-At a high level, compression seeks to utilize patterns in data in order to reduce its size.
-Encryption seeks to transform data in such a way that without the key, you can't discern any patterns in the data at all.
+At a high level, compression tries to use patterns in data in order to reduce its size.
+Encryption tries to shuffle data in such a way that without the key, you can't find any patterns in the data at all.

-Encryption produces output that appears random, that is it has a high entropy.
-Compression doesn't really work on data that appears random -- entropy can actually be thought of as a measure of how "compressable" some data is.
+Encryption produces output that appears random: a jumble of bits with a lot of entropy.
+Compression doesn't really work on data that appears random &mdash; entropy can actually be thought of as a measure of how "compressable" some data is.

 So if you encrypt first, your compression will be useless.
 The answer must be to compress first!
-Even StackOverflow thinks [so](http://stackoverflow.com/questions/4676095/when-compressing-and-encrypting-should-i-compress-first-or-encrypt-first).
+Even StackOverflow [thinks so](http://stackoverflow.com/questions/4676095/when-compressing-and-encrypting-should-i-compress-first-or-encrypt-first).

 - - -

 You start to say this to Gary, but you stop mid-sentence.
 An attacker sniffing encrypted traffic doesn't get much information, but they do get to learn the length of messages.
 If they can somehow use that to learn more information about the message, maybe they can foil the encryption.

-You start explaining this to Gary, and he interrupts you --- "Oh you mean like the [CRIME](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2012/september/details-on-the-crime-attack/) attack?"
+You start explaining this to Gary, and he interrupts you &mdash; "Oh you mean like the [CRIME](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2012/september/details-on-the-crime-attack/) attack?"

-"Yes!" you say.
-You start to recall the details of it -- all the SSL attacks with catchy names run together for you, but you're pretty sure it was the Where they controlled some information in that was being returned by the server, and used that to generate guesses for a secret token also in the response.
+"Yes!" you reply.
+You start to recall the details of it.
+All the SSL attacks with catchy names are mixed together in your mind, but you're pretty sure that's the one.
+They controlled some information that was being returned by the server, and used that to generate guesses for a secret token present in the response.
 The response was compressed in such a way that you could validate guesses for the secret by seeing how you affected the length of the compressed message.
 If the secret was `AAAA` and you guessed `AAAA`, the compressed-then-encrypted response will be shorter than if you guessed `BBBB`.

 Gary looks impressed.
 "But what if the attacker can't control any of the plaintext in any way?
 Is this kind of attack still possible?" he asks.